EmreOzdin/EmreOzdin/README.md

 - 📫 How to reach me **mrzdnboun@gmail.com**

-- ⚡ Fun fact **did you know that the first website ever published, back in 1991, was dedicated to providing information about the World Wide Web project?
+- ⚡ Fun fact **=> Did you know that the first website ever published, back in 1991, was dedicated to providing information about the World Wide Web project?
 It was a simple page with black text on a white background, and it didn't even have any images!
 Today, front-end web development has come a long way, with stunning designs, complex animations, and sophisticated user experiences.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">